The Grooming Manual

 Do You Have a Receding Hairline?

-You also have to consider if you have a full head of hair or a receding hairline.
+More than your hair type or texture, you must also consider whether you have a full head of hair or a receding hairline.
 If your hairline is receding, you can still create a flattering look.
 But it’s something you have to take into consideration when thinking about your style.
-A messy look with more volume, for example, will be more flattering than a short or overly styled look.
+A messy look with more volume, for example, might be more flattering than a short or overly styled look.

 Also, if your hairline is receding, it’s important to take good care of the hair you do have.
-Our Daily Revitalizing Hair Care Routine - which includes our natural shampoo and conditioner - helps strengthen your hair and moisturize your scalp.
-That promotes hair growth, restores natural shine, and increases volume.
+Our Daily Revitalizing Hair Care Routine, which includes our natural shampoo and conditioner, helps strengthen your hair and moisturize your scalp.
+That promotes hair growth, restores natural shine, and increases volume, helping you maintain your hair’s natural texture.

 Know Your Face Shape

-• Oval: If you have an oval face, just about any men’s hairstyle will work.
-That said, you can’t go wrong with a classic short cut with hair slightly longer on the top - and we recommend that you stay away from any look that exacerbates the roundness of your features.
+That said, you can’t go wrong with a classic, short cut with hair slightly longer on the top.
+We recommend that you avoid any look that exacerbates the roundness of your features.

-• Diamond: Balance your look with greater hair volume on top.
-That helps create the illusion of an oval shape.
-A cut that’s squared off on top, like a pompadour or quiff, is complementary.
-So is a classic schoolboy cut: brushed forward, fuller on the sides, long bangs.
+Men with diamond face shapes can also explore a number of hairstyles for men.
+If you have a diamond face shape, balance your look with greater hair volume on top.
+That helps create the illusion of an oblong face shape.
+A cut that’s squared off on top, like a pompadour or quiff, also complements this face shape well.
+So will a classic schoolboy cut: brushed forward, fuller on the sides, long bangs.

-• Upside Down Triangle: A medium length men’s hair style or long men’s hair style works best for a triangular face.
-Parting your hair in the middle of your forehead will also help make it look less wide and more balanced.
+Triangular face shapes need a style that balances out the edges.
+A medium-length men’s hairstyle or long hairstyle works best for a triangular face shape.
+Parting your hair in the middle of your forehead will also balance out your face shape, making it look less wide and more balanced.

-• Long: Guys with longer, more narrow faces will find that medium and short hairstyles usually work best.
+Guys with longer, narrower face shapes will find that medium and short hairstyles usually work best.
 Here, we recommend that you keep the length the same on the sides and the top, and style both the top and sides with a firm hold pomade to keep hair in place.

 Get Your Cowlick Under Control

-Once you have your style in mind, you have to figure out how to avoid bad hair days.
-Every guy deals with bad hair days from time to time, and they’ll ruin pretty much any style.
+So you’ve factored in your hair type and face shape and you now have a particular style in mind.
+The next thing to do is figure out how to avoid bad hair days.
+No matter the hair type or texture, every guy deals with bad hair days from time to time, and they’ll ruin pretty much any style.

 The key is to try to make these days few and far between.
 A good place to start?
 Get rid of that cowlick.